Visiting Kirstenbosch Botanical Garden Cape Town, South Africa by JetSettingFools.com

 • Winter (April to August) Kirstenbosch Opening Hours: 8:00am to 6:00pm

-How To Get To Kirstenbosch Garden Cape Town
+How To Get to Kirstenbosch Garden

 The park is located at the foothills of Table Mountain, nestled on the eastern-facing slope.
 The distance to the garden from the Cape Town CBD is about 8 miles.
-Visitors with a car can use this Google Map for driving directions from Cape Town City Centre.

-However, we think the most economical way to reach the park is on the City Sightseeing Cape Town Bus.
 The double-decker tour bus features a route that makes several stops at Kirstenbosch.
 Find more about using the Cape Town Tour Bus for transportation to the park.

 What To Do: Kirstenbosch Botanical Gardens South Africa